eclipse-jkube/kport/kubectl-kport/README.md

 # kubectl-kport
 `kubectl-kport` is CLI tool to start the remote-dev.
 It could be used as a kubectl plugin.
+The remote-dev redirects all the traffic, intended to a kubernetes service, to your local application.
+This feature also redirects the traffic from your local application to the remote services in the cluster.

 ## Installation
 Download the `kubectl-kport-YOUROS` binary for your OS from https://github.com/jkubeio/kport/releases.
 Rename the binary `kubectl-kport` and add it in a directory of your PATH.